dirigible-io/dirigible-io.github.io/help/faq.md

 - Independent development of both including easy mocking<br>
 - Possibility of reuse and/or composition of services in different user interfaces<br>
 - Possibility of UI-less integration if needed<br>
-- Better operation and support <br>
+- Better operations and support<br>
 </details>
 <details>
-<summary><b>Why Activate and Publish?</b></summary>
+<summary><b>Why Publish?</b></summary>
-- Supporting sand-boxing is quite nice feature for developers.
-It is used during development for quick testing.<br>
-- The sand-box is per user and it get ready on "Activation".<br>
+- Developers can work safely on multiple workspaces
-- "Publish" transfer the artifacts to the central Registry for productive use - one for all.<br>
+- "Publish" transfers the artifacts to the central registry space for public use<br>
 </details>
 <details>
 <summary><b>Why one-time-generation?</b></summary>
-- It is enough to boost productivity<br>
+- It is enough to boost productivity in some cases<br>
-- MDA failed, isn't it?<br>
+- MDA is also supported via Entity Data Modeler<br>
 </details>
 <details>
-<summary><b>Why OSGi?</b></summary>
+<summary><b>Why not OSGi?</b></summary>
-The only real modularization framework for Java nowadays, isn't it?
+ - OSGi is the only real modularization framework for Java, but comes with much more complexity than needed for our case<br>
+ - We moved from OSGi to build only simple Maven dependency management with Java Services and Guice for runtime injections for the backend<br>
 </details>